 Anteros orbits the sun every 625 days (1.71 years), coming as close as 1.06 AU and reaching as far as 1.80 AU from the sun.
-Anteros is about 2.3 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Anteros is about 2.3 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Anteros's orbit is 0.06 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Anteros has 8 close approaches predicted in the coming decades: